 Untangling Your Finances

 Disputes involving children are often very emotional.
-Divorcing parents can agree to a custody arrangement, including visitation, but if they cannot agree then a judge will need to decide what is in the children’s best interests.
+Divorcing parents can agree to a custody arrangement, including visitation, but if they cannot agree then a judge can be called upon to decide what is in the children’s best interest.
 To determine that, judges look at many factors, such as who has provided care for the children and each parent’s physical and mental health.
-Parents should create a detailed parenting plan that explains when each parent has the children and how they will be transported.
+As a best approach to a divorce, parents should create a detailed parenting plan that explains when each parent has the children, communication times with the children and how the children will be transported and exchanged for parenting time.
 The more detail, the better.
+If parents can work together to create a plan, it allows an easier transition for both the parents and the children and makes a more effective co-parenting relationship.
 A thorough parenting plan can pre-empt any disputes from breaking out after the divorce has been granted.
-Divorce usually involves one parent paying child support to the other as well.
-North Carolina has guidelines that judges use to set an amount of child support.
-However, the judge can depart from these guidelines in certain circumstances.
+Of course, conflicts can arise.
+No matter your specific circumstances, our Monroe divorce and custody attorney is ready to help you navigate child custody and child visitation.

 Alimony